 Top Claims for the Domestic Shorthair

-Obesity: One of the most common health concerns for domestic shorthairs, especially those that live indoors, is obesity.
+Obesity: One of the most common health concerns is obesity.
 Overfeeding, lack of exercise, or both can contribute to this condition.
 Obesity can lead to other health problems like diabetes, arthritis, and liver disease.

-Dental Disease: Like other cat breeds and types, DSH cats can suffer from dental problems, including gingivitis, periodontal disease, and tooth resorption.
+Dental Disease: DSH cats can suffer from dental problems, including gingivitis, periodontal disease, and tooth resorption.
 Regular dental check-ups and at-home dental care can help prevent these issues.

 Upper Respiratory Infections: While these infections can affect any cat, those in multi-cat households or cats recently adopted from shelters might be at a higher risk.
 Symptoms include sneezing, runny nose, and watery eyes.

 Feline Lower Urinary Tract Diseases (FLUTD): This is an umbrella term for conditions affecting a cat's bladder and urethra.
 It can include urinary stones, bladder infections, and urinary tract blockages.
-Male cats can be especially susceptible to blockages, which can be life-threatening if not treated immediately.
+Male cats can be especially susceptible to blockages.
+It can be life-threatening if not treated immediately.

-Heart Disease: While not as common as the aforementioned issues, some DSH cats can develop heart diseases like hypertrophic cardiomyopathy, where the heart muscles thicken.
+Heart Disease: Some DSH cats can develop heart diseases.
+These can include hypertrophic cardiomyopathy, where the heart muscles thicken.
 Regular veterinary check-ups can help detect such conditions early.

-Parasitic Infections: Cats that spend time outdoors or are in contact with other animals that may be susceptible to external parasites like fleas, ticks, and ear mites.
+Parasitic Infections: Cats that spend time outdoors or are in contact with other animals that may be susceptible to external parasites.
+These include fleas, ticks, and ear mites.
 They can also get internal parasites such as worms.
 Regular preventive treatments and check-ups can help keep these pests at bay.

 Genetic Conditions: While the genetic diversity of DSH cats reduces the risk of inherited diseases prevalent in some purebred cats, they're not entirely exempt.
 Some might still be carriers or exhibit conditions like polycystic kidney disease or hip dysplasia, though these are less common.